SinghSuryaDeep/Beeai-WxOrchestrate-Multi-Agent/README.md

   mask_pii: false
 ```

 > Don't have a Langfuse account yet?
-Sign up free at [cloud.langfuse.com](https://cloud.langfuse.com), create a project, and copy your keys from **Settings → API Keys**.
+Sign up free at [cloud.langfuse.com](https://cloud.langfuse.com), create a project, and copy your keys from **Settings → API Key & Public Key**.
 If you prefer to skip observability, leave the default placeholder values — the script will still complete.

 ### Step 3: Import All Components
 ```bash